The lattice of varieties of monoids: Finiteness conditions

 \section{Finiteness conditions}

 As usual, by \emph{finiteness condition} for lattices, we mean a lattice property that holds in every finite lattice.
-The most important finiteness conditions are the property to be a finite lattice, the ascending chain condition and the descending chain condition.
-Another interesting finiteness condition is the property to have a \emph{finite width}, which means that all anti-chains in the lattice are finite.
-As applied to varietal lattices, the properties of such a kind, being very important and interesting, tend to be very difficult to study.
-For instance, for each of the above finiteness condition $\theta$, semigroup varieties whose subvariety lattice satisfies $\theta$ have so far not been completely described.
-Moreover, all corresponding problems are very far from being completely solved, even modulo group varieties; see~\cite[Section~10]{Shevrin-Vernikov-Volkov-09}.
+Some of the most important finiteness conditions on a lattice include the property of being finite, the ascending chain condition, and the descending chain condition.
+Another interesting finiteness condition is the property of having a \emph{finite width} in the sense that all anti-chains in the lattice are finite.
+The investigation of varieties of semigroups or monoids with such restrictions on their subvariety lattices seems important and interesting, but it turns out to be very difficult.
+As a result, for each of the above finiteness condition $\theta$, semigroup varieties whose subvariety lattice satisfies $\theta$ have so far not been completely described.
+Moreover, all corresponding problems are very far from being completely solved, even modulo group varieties; see Shevrin \textit{et~al.}\@ \cite[Section~10]{Shevrin-Vernikov-Volkov-09}.

 Regarding subvariety lattices of monoid varieties, none of the aforementioned finiteness conditions has been systematically examined.
 For the finite width condition, not much is known beyond chain varieties.
-For the other three conditions---having a finite lattice and satisfying the ascending chain and descending chain conditions---only several examples are published and analogs of Proposition~\ref{ident orthodox} can be easily deduced from known results.
+For the other three conditions---being finite and satisfying the ascending chain and descending chain conditions---only several examples are published and analogs of Proposition~\ref{ident orthodox} can be easily deduced from known results.
 Since very few examples are available, we are able to describe them all in this section.